 We don’t operate desert tours in Morocco from the land of Western Sahara.
 This is more than 1000 km away from the region you will see.

-• Police check-points on main roads to not only check speeding of vehicles but also to control vehicles/road users.
+-Police check-points on main roads to not only check the speeding of vehicles but also to control vehicles/road users.

-• There is an important overseas investment in high-profile infrastructure projects (like the NOOR solar energy plant at Ouarzazate and the high-speed TGV rail line in the North), and at the tourism sector (e.g. that the December 2016 opening of a new airport terminal in Marrakech and afterward at Fes).
+-There is an important overseas investment in high-profile infrastructure projects (like the NOOR solar energy plant at Ouarzazate and the high-speed TGV rail line in the North) and in the tourism sector (e.g. the December 2016 opening of a new airport terminal in Marrakech and afterwards at Fes).
 Global resort brands have been increasing their numbers here for quite some time in Morocco (e.g. Mandarin Oriental, Four Seasons, Sofitel, Fairmont).
 Airlines have also been raising the number of flights to Morocco (like Ryanair, EasyJet, Austrian, Royal Air Maroc).

 Please do contact us incase of any questions.